 - Under specific circumstances (Special Enrollment Period)

-Insurance companies offer a wide variety of Medicare advantage plans – so before you join, make sure to compare the benefits and premiums of the plans that are available in your area!
+Insurance companies offer a wide variety of Medicare advantage plans for 2014 – so before you join, make sure to compare the benefits and premiums of the plans that are available in your area!

 What Are Medicare Supplement Plans?